University of Michigan Library

 Novice users lack a working library search mental model

 To understand novice users' pain points, I conducted 11 interviews with library staff who directly work with incoming students teaching them how to do research.
-I also conducted 2 usability tests of the website with sophmores who had limited experience with Library Search.
+I also conducted 2 usability tests of the website with sophomores who had limited experience with Library Search.

 Online Access Labels